Cleantech Open Application Deadline Has Passed

 Last year, two Maine startups – BaselineES of Yarmouth and Foothill Fuels of Portland – were among 47 entrants in the Cleantech Open.
 This year, eight Maine startups have already contacted E2Tech about participating, and an informal pitch contest was won by Acadian Composite Materials, which makes structural insulated panels from recycled plastic bottles.
 Other participants in the pitch contest included Ropeless.us, which makes lobster traps that don’t need a line, eliminating whale entanglement concerns; Biofine Developments Northeast, which plans to make fuels and chemicals from wood chips; Medallion Bioplastics, which plans to license a UMaine developed process to make plastics from wood waste; Standard Biocarbon, which will take advantage of EU carbon markets for biochar; Finsulate, which makes a marine antifouling coating that doesn’t shed microplastics; and Avi Guard, which makes a composite weather cover that improves the efficiency of heat pumps.
 All eight companies are great examples of the potential of this market sector, and more are sought and may be eligible for a scholarship from MTI to cover participation costs.

-The deadline to apply to this year’s Cleantech Open is Sunday, April 18, at midnight.
+The deadline to apply to this year’s Cleantech Open was Sunday, April 18, at midnight.
 Potential participants should be preparing their application now.

 Who should apply: Emerging or existing cleantech startups in the pre-customer or design phase; startups seeking Series A funding